 Some people are still in the delusion that deck stains and sealers are the same product.
 But in reality, their purpose and mechanism differ considerably.
 The confusion arises as stains and sealers both serve the same goal: preserving the wood.

 Users seize stains or sealers for protecting exterior lumbers such as fences, wood sidings, or decks.
 These elements are always in need of extra outer layer support for preventing wear and tear.

 Sealers give off transparent coatings and can penetrate deep into the wood’s grains.
 Thus, it can instantly secure out dampness and diminish water intrusion.
-Due to this measure, it progresses the wood’s longevity and reduces fungal germination.
+This measure progresses the wood’s longevity and reduces fungal germination.
 On the contrary, deck sealers aren’t programmed to function against the sun.
-Hence, with deck sealers, the UV rays will inevitably expose its harmful exposure to the wood.
+Hence, with deck sealers, the UV rays will inevitably expose harmful exposure to the wood.
 This will eventually lead to a faded and gray-toned wood texture.
-So, it’s a hit and miss with deck sealers as it can protect pressure-treated wood against moisture but not the UV rays and sun damage.
+So, it’s a hit and miss with deck sealers as they can protect pressure-treated wood against moisture but not the UV rays and sun damage.

 In retrospect, deck stains have a water-resistant base, just like deck sealers.
 Deck stains aren’t transparent and have some color or pigmentation to them.
 The opacity of deck stains diverges from Premium Semi-Transparent Wood color to a solid color.
 One of the best advantages of this added pigmentation in stains is its UV ray-blocking capacities and UV damage reduction.